MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/execute-database-script.md

 ---
 title: .execute database script - Azure Data Explorer
-description: This article describes the `.execute database script` functionality in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 04/25/2023
+description: Learn how to use the `.execute database script` command to execute a batch of control commands in the scope of a single database. ms.reviewer: alexans ms.topic: reference ms.date: 05/15/2023
 ---
 # .execute database script

-Executes batch of control commands in scope of a single database.
+Executes a batch of control commands in the scope of a single database.

 ## Permissions